 Furthermore, the results don’t load over time, you may find 99.99% uptime, but their servers are overloaded and can become sluggish, meaning you would have a slow website.

 Server uptime over the past seven days would be something more meaningful, although I doubt any host will provide these.

 We all want 100% uptime that’s the goal, and the hosts want to deliver that too.

-However, In all honesty, all hosts have downtime just like a WordPress website needs updates and goes into maintenance mode, so do servers and need to be rebooted, so a little bit of downtime is very reasonable.
+However, in all honesty, all hosts have downtime just like a WordPress website needs updates and go into maintenance mode, same with servers and need to be rebooted, so a little bit of rest is very reasonable.